SS Empire Advocate

 SS Empire Advocate was a 5,787 ton steamship which was built in 1913 as the Solfels.
 She was taken as war reparations in 1919 and renamed Bowes Castle in 1920.
-In 1932 she was sold to Italy, being renamed Angelina Lauro, being seized in 1940 and renamed Empire Advocate.
+In 1932, she was sold to Italy, renamed Angelina Lauro, seized in 1940, and renamed Empire Advocate.
 She was scrapped at Bo'ness in 1945.

 Description

 The ship was 127.92 m long, with a beam of 17.12 m and a depth of 9.08 m.
 She was propelled by a 520 hp NHP triple expansion steam engine which was made by Joh.
 C. Tecklenborg AG, Geestemünde, and which could propel her at 11.5 kn.
 As built, she was 5,821 GRT, 3,641 GRT, and 8,800 DWT.

 History

 Solfels was built by Joh.
 C. Tecklenborg AG, Wesermünde as yard number 255 and launched on 8 April 1913, being completed the following month.
 She entered service with the Hansa Line, Bremen on 22 May 1913 and served with them for six years until taken as a war prize on 25 May 1919, passing to the British Shipping Controller under the management of H Hogarth & Sons.
 In 1920, Solfels was sold to the Lancashire Shipping Company, who renamed her Bowes Castle, under the management of Chambers & Co.

-In August 1921, forty Mongolian stowaways were discovered aboard Bowes Castle at New York City.
+In August 1921, forty Mongolian stowaways were discovered aboard Bowes Castle in New York City.
 John Thomas, an engineer on Bowes Castle was charged with conspiracy to violate the United States immigration laws.
 On 20 October 1929, Bowes Castle struck a reef in the Macassar Strait, Indonesia.
-She was refloated several days later and proceeded to Sourabaya for inspection before continuing her voyage to New York.
+She was refloated several days later and proceeded to Surabaya for inspection before continuing her voyage to New York.